MikeEcho/Catan-Islands/README.md

 Catan Islands Update History (v1)

-v1.1: tiles represented by numbers to denote any resource; numbers same format v1.2: replaced tile numbers by resource names v1.3: implemented limit of 7 on number of omitted tiles v1.4: implemented base requirement of one of each resource on the board v1.5: modified numbers display to see remaining numbers clearly v1.6: implemented base requirement of at least three red numbers
+v1.1: tiles represented by numbers to denote any resource; numbers same format

+v1.2: replaced tile numbers by resource names

+v1.3: implemented limit of 7 on number of omitted tiles

+v1.4: implemented base requirement of one of each resource on the board

+v1.5: modified numbers display to see remaining numbers clearly

+v1.6: implemented base requirement of at least three red numbers

+v1.7: reworked code for efficiency; desert is now always on the board